Optimal additive quaternary codes of dimension $3.5$ and $4$: Preliminaries

-relates the parameters of an $[n,k,d]_2$ code.
-Interestingly enough, this bound can always be attained with equality if the minimum distance $d$ is sufficiently large and a nice geometric construction was given by Solomon and Stiffler \cite{solomon1965algebraically}. \begin{Lemma} (Cf.~\cite[Theorem 12]{ball2024additive}, \cite[Lemma 1]{bierbrauer2021optimal}, and \cite[Lemma 3]{guan2023some}) Let $r>2$ and $\cS$ be an $(n,r,s)$ system.
-Then, we have $g\!\left(r,2(n-s)\right)\le 3n$. \end{Lemma} \begin{proof} Combine Lemma~\ref{lemma_binary_code} with Inequality~(\ref{eq_griesmer_bound}). \end{proof} \begin{Definition} The \emph{Griesmer upper bound} for $n_k(s)$ is the largest integer $n$ such that $g\!\left(2k,2(n-s)\right)\le 3n$.
+where $d=n-s$ and $k=r$. \begin{Definition} The \emph{Griesmer upper bound} for $n_k(s)$ is the largest integer $n$ such that $g\!\left(2k,2(n-s)\right)\le 3n$.
 The \emph{weak coding upper bound} for $n_k(s)$ is the largest integer $n$ such that a $[3n,2k,2(n-s)]_2$ code $C$ exists.
-The \emph{(strong) coding upper bound} for $n_k(s)$ is the largest integer $n$ such that a $2$-divisible $[3n,2k,2(n-s)]_2$ code $C$ with maximum weight at most $2n$ exists. \end{Definition} We remark that the minimal possible length of an $[n,k,d]_2$ code is known for all $d\in\N$ when $k\le 8$ \cite{bouyukhev2000smallest}, so that the weak coding upper bound can be evaluated in all cases for $n_4(s)$.
-This is different for the strong coding upper bound for $n_4(s)$ and we present partial results in Section~\ref{sec_exact} and Subsection~\ref{sec_nonexistence}.
+The \emph{(strong) coding upper bound} for $n_k(s)$ is the largest integer $n$ such that a $2$-divisible $[3n,2k,2(n-s)]_2$ code $C$ with maximum weight at most $2n$ exists. \end{Definition} We remark that the minimal possible length of an $[n,k,d]_2$ code is known for all $d\in\N$ when $k\le 8$ \cite{bouyukhev2000smallest}, so that the weak coding upper bound can be easily evaluated for $n_4(s)$.
+This is different for the strong coding upper bound for $n_4(s)$, see Subsection~\ref{sec_nonexistence}.

 \begin{Example} The Griesmer upper bound for $n_4(8)$ is $30$ and the weak coding upper bound is $28$.
 I.e., the Griesmer bound implies that no $[93,8,46]_2$ code exists but cannot rule out the existence of a $[90,8,44]_2$ code, so that $n_4(8)\le 30$ is the sharpest upper bound we can deduce from the Griesmer bound (for linear codes).
 However, since the existence of a $[84,8,40]_2$ code and the non-existence of a $[87,8,42]_2$ code is known, we obtain $n_4(8)\le 28$.
-In Table~\ref{table_griesmer_upper_bound} we list the Griesmer and the weak coding upper bound for $n_4(s)$ for $3\le s\le 15$ and all cases were either the weak coding upper bound is strictly less than the Griesmer upper bound or the value of $n_4(s)$ is still unknown.
+In Table~\ref{table_griesmer_upper_bound} we list the Griesmer and the weak coding upper bound for $n_4(s)$ for $3\le s\le 15$ and all cases were either the weak coding upper bound is strictly less than the Griesmer upper bound or $n_4(s)$ is strictly less than the weak coding upper bound.
 For $s\in\{3,4\}$ we refer to \cite{blokhuis2004small}.
 Note that the cases $s\in\{1,2\}$ cannot occur for a spanning $(n,8,s)$ system.
 We do not display the weak coding upper bound when it coincides with the Griesmer upper bound. \end{Example}

 In order to partially evaluate the strong coding upper bound we present a few tools from coding theory.
 Let $C$ be a $[n,k,d]_2$ code with generator matrix $G$ and $c\in C$ be a codeword of weight $w$.
 The \emph{residual code of $C$ with respect to $c$}, denoted by $\operatorname{Res}(C;c)$, is the code generated by the restriction of $G$ to the columns where $c$ has a zero entry.
 If only the weight $w$ of $c$ is relevant we will denote it by $\operatorname{Res}(C;w)$.
 The following statement on the residual code is well-known: \begin{Lemma} Let $C$ be an $[n,k,d]_2$ code and let $d>\tfrac{w}{2}$.
 Then $\operatorname{Res}(C;w)$ is an $[n-w,k-1,\ge d-\left\lfloor w/2\right\rfloor]_2$ code. \end{Lemma}